We’re living longer today. We want to enjoy our independence and live an active life much longer than past generations, too.

 - Four of the 14 refined calcium formulations had similar lead content, including some brand name products from major pharmaceutical companies

 Fast-forward ten years… Instead of the situation of calcium contamination improving due to public awareness, it’s actually gotten worse.

-Surprisingly, only 10 percent of the supplements met the US acceptable daily lead limit.
+Surprisingly, only 10 percent of the supplements met the U.S. acceptable daily lead limit.
 Nine out of 10 calcium supplements tested did not meet the “safe” limits for lead.
+They contained excessive lead.

 And the highest amounts of lead were found in chelated calcium supplements, a popular choice among health-conscious shoppers.